akeneo/pim-community-dev/Bundle/ConfigBundle/Resources/doc/system_configuration.md

                # also here can be added field tooltips
             scopes: [ global ]
             acl_resource: 'acl_resource_name'
-            position: 20
+            priority: 20
 ```
 #### Tree
 Configuration form tree makes definition of nested form elements.
 Tree name should be unique to prevent merge of content from another trees.
 All nested elements of the group should be placed under "children" node.
-Sort order can be set with "position" property
+Sort order can be set with "priority" property
 ```
 oro_system_configuration:
     tree:
         tree_name:
             group1:
-                position: 20
+                priority: 20
                 children:
                     some_group2:
                         children: